hamzashahid2221-dotcom/Explainable-Machine-Learning-for-Cancer-Prediction-Using-RNA-Sequencing-Data/README.md

 #### Suggested Visualization
 ![Feature Importance](Results/FeatureImportance.png)
 This provides a clear, visual summary of the genes most critical for model predictions.
-🧠 Key Takeaways
+### 🧠 Key Takeaways

-High predictive accuracy: The model identifies cancer patients with near-perfect accuracy.
+> High predictive accuracy: The model identifies cancer patients with near-perfect accuracy.

-Explainable insights: Top-ranked genes reveal the features driving predictions, providing biological interpretability.
+> Explainable insights: Top-ranked genes reveal the features driving predictions, providing biological interpretability.

-Robust model: Consistent cross-validation results demonstrate generalizability.
+> Robust model: Consistent cross-validation results demonstrate generalizability.
-🛠 Tools & Technologies
+### 🛠 Tools & Technologies

-Python – data processing and analysis
+> Python – data processing and analysis

-XGBoost – gradient boosting classifier
+> XGBoost – gradient boosting classifier

-Scikit-Learn – feature selection and model evaluation
+> Scikit-Learn – feature selection and model evaluation

-Pandas & NumPy – handling high-dimensional gene expression data 🤝 Contribution
+Pandas & NumPy – handling high-dimensional gene expression data
+### 🤝 Contribution
+This repository is for results and methodology sharing only.
+For questions, discussions, or collaboration inquiries, please open an issue.

 This repository is for results and methodology sharing only.
 For questions, discussions, or collaboration inquiries, please open an issue.